temporal-sa/oai-temporal-wealth-management/src/temporal_supervisor/README.md

 redis-server
 ```

-By default it expects to find Redis running locally.
+By default, the application expects to find Redis running locally.
 You can override the location of redis
 by setting the environment variables:

 ```bash